TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 <a id="organization-governance-setting-privacy-setting"></a>
 #### Privacy Setting
 The privacy setting feature is available if you need to protect your privacy.
 You can mask personal information that is exposed on the service, or if you need to download personal information, you can make it available only in a separate network environment.

-* Privacy Protection Settings
+* Privacy Setting
     * Organization/Project > Manage Members > NHN Cloud Account / IAM Account > Member list download feature
         * If **Not Configured** is selected, all members who have permission to download the account list can download the member list.
-        * If a setting is selected, the member list download feature is disabled, and the member list can only be downloaded from explicitly allowed IP addresses or IP bands.
+        * If **Configured** is selected, the member list download feature is disabled, and the member list can only be downloaded from explicitly allowed IP addresses or IP bands.
     * Organization > CloudTrail > Personal Information
-        * If Not Configured is selected, all members who can view the log list are provided with full information in the log list.
+        * If **Not Configured** is selected, all members who can view the log list are provided with full information in the log list.
-        * If a setting is selected, personal information (email, name, ID) in the log list is masked before being provided.
+        * If **Configured** is selected, personal information (email, name, ID) in the log list is masked before being provided.

 <a id="iam-governance-setting"></a>
 ### IAM Governance Setting { #iam-governance-setting }